-Roger Ver is an early investor in Bitcoin and its related startups.
+Roger Ver is an early investor in Bitcoin and related blockchain startups.
 Born in the US and now with citizenship in Saint Kitts and Nevis, Ver started his business career with a computer parts business, MemoryDealers.com.
 By early 2011, Ver had begun investing in Bitcoin, now with a portfolio including startups like Bitinstant, Ripple, Blockchain, Bitpay, and Kraken.
-He is sometimes nicknamed the “Bitcoin Jesus”.

-In an interview Jeff Berwick, for The Dollar Vigilante blog, Roger Ver said in October 2015 that Bitcoin “could very easily be worth $2,500, or $25,000 per Bitcoin, or even $250,000 per Bitcoin”.
+In an interview with Jeff Berwick, for The Dollar Vigilante blog, Roger Ver said in October 2015 that Bitcoin “could very easily be worth $2,500, or $25,000 per Bitcoin, or even $250,000 per Bitcoin”.
 Ver’s estimate is based on the principles of supply and demand, which he believes creates great potential for Bitcoin as a store of value.

 Kay Van-Petersen – $100,000 (by 2027)

 Kay Van-Petersen is an analyst at Saxo Bank, a Danish investment bank which specializes in online trading and investment.
-Based out of Singapore and with an MSc in Applied Economics & Finance from Copenhagen Business School, Van-Petersen is an active Twitter user with no fear of speculating on tough topics like the prices of cryptocurrencies.
+Based out of Singapore with an MSc in Applied Economics & Finance from Copenhagen Business School, Van-Petersen is an active Twitter user with no fear of speculating on tough topics like the prices of cryptocurrencies.

-Van-Petersen believes that Bitcoin will rise to $100,000 per unit by 2027, according to a feature by CNBC news published on May 31, 2017.
+Van-Petersen believes that Bitcoin will rise to $100,000 per unit by 2027, according to a feature by CNBC news published in May 2017.
 As the man who successfully predicted Bitcoin’s flow up to $2,000 by 2017, Kay Van-Petersen’s most recent estimate, perhaps a little optimistic, suggests that Bitcoin would then account for 10% of the volume in the foreign exchange market.

-Ronnie Moas – $50,000 (2020)
+Correct: Ronnie Moas – $50,000 (by 2027)

 Ronnie Moas is the founder and director of research at Standpoint Research, an equity research firm accounting for both traditional investments and new-time ones.
 Moas is an avid Twitter user and Wall Street analyst who has been featured on dozens of TV and radio interviews and holds an MBA in finance.

-Moas projects that Bitcoin will reach a price of $50,000 by late 2020.
+Moas projects that Bitcoin will reach a price of $50,000 by 2027.
 He also believes that the market cap of all cryptocurrencies will burst up to a whopping $2 trillion (from the current $150 billion) within the next 10 years.
 Moas has also compared the wealth proposition of cryptocurrencies to that of the dot-com boom.

-Masterluc – $40,000 to $110,000 (by 2019)
+Incorrect: Masterluc – $40,000 to $110,000 (by 2019)

 Masterluc is an anonymous Bitcoin trader, known for his impressive predictions in the price of Bitcoin.
 Most notable was his prediction of the end of the 2013 Bitcoin bubble, which was then followed by a bearish market for multiple years.

-Mike Novogratz – $40,000 (by end of 2018)
+Incorrect: Mike Novogratz – $40,000 (by 2019)

-Trace Mayer – $27,395 (by Feb 2018)
+Incorrect: Trace Mayer – $27,395 (by Feb 2018)

-Trace Mayer, who according to his website, is an entrepreneur, investor, journalist, monetary scientist and ardent defender, has predicted Bitcoin price to hit $27,000 by February 2018.
+Trace Mayer, who according to his website, is an entrepreneur, investor, journalist, monetary scientist and ardent defender, had predicted the Bitcoin price to hit $27,000 by February 2018.
 Mayer has been involved with Bitcoin since its early days, initially investing in the cryptocurrency when it was worth $0.25.
-The host of The Bitcoin Knowledge Podcast is basing his prediction on a 200-day moving average.
-He’s assuming that by taking the 200-day moving average, in four months it will reach $5,767.
-At which point, he believes that each bitcoin will be worth over $27,000, increasing its relative price by 4.75 times.
+The host of The Bitcoin Knowledge Podcast had based his prediction on a 200-day moving average.
+He expected the 200-day moving average to grow rapidly up until $5,767.
+At which point, he believed that each Bitcoin would be worth over $27,000, increasing its relative price by 4.75 times.